fatihkaganemre/VPTechWeatherApp/README.md

 Driver trait used for driving UI (reference: https://github.com/ReactiveX/RxSwift/blob/main/Documentation/Traits.md)

 - UIKit, Storyboards: I had a few options here.
-I could go with RxSwift + SwiftUI, However i believe better to use Combine or/and async/await if i want to use SwiftUI.
+I could go with RxSwift + SwiftUI, However i believe better to use Combine or/and async/await with SwiftUI.
 The other option was UIKit.
 I could write the UI programatically.
-However There are only 2 views and I did not want to spend much time on that.
+There are only 2 views, so i did not want to spend much time on that.
-(Because I have got limited amount of time)
+(Because I have got limited time)

 - MVVM architecture
 - Coordinator pattern for navigation